Cuttlerat/yoba/README.md

 ## Commands

 ```
 /bug                       - Link to create an issue on github
 /db <SQL query>            - Manage your database (Only for admins)
 /info                      - Information about this bot
 /ping_add [matches]        - Add casts for users.
 Admins can use it like this
                            + /ping_add @username1 @username2 match1 match2
 /ping_add_me               - Add casts for user which can be randomly chosen in /me command
 /ping_show                 - Show all casts for user
 /ping_show_all             - Show all casts from DB for this chat (only for admins)
 /ping_delete [matches]     - Delete matches for user.
 The same usage for admins as for /ping_add
 /ping_delete_me            - Delete matches for user which can be used in /me
 /ping_drop <Username>      - Delete all matches for user (only for admins)
 /me [message]              - Delete source message and replace it with this one
                            + <Random cast for user which was added by /ping_add_me> [message]
 /w <City>                  - Short form of /w
 /weather <City>            - Weather in a city for now, today and tommorow
 /wset <City>               - Set the default city for /weather
 /crypto                    - Crypto-currency exchange rate
 /mute_on                   - Turn on an auto-ban (readonly) for everyone for 5 minutes (except admins)
 /mute_off                  - Turn off an auto-ban
 /clash                     - Create a CoC competition (https://condingame.com)
 /clash_start               - Start a CoC competition
 /clash_enable              - Enable CoC notifications
 /clash_disable             - Disable CoC notifications
+/clash_results <clash_id>  - CoC results of a given <clash_id> game,
+                           + or the last one if called without any args
 ```

 ## Starting